10 Best Herbal Tinctures For Itchy Eyes

 hypericum perforatum tincture

-Hypericum perforatum, commonly known as St. John's Wort, is a traditional herbal remedy that has been used for centuries to address various health conditions, including skin irritations and inflammatory responses.
+Hypericum perforatum, commonly known as St. John's wort, is a herbal plant that has been traditionally used for its potential therapeutic properties.

 2. Chamomilla recutita